Thinking about putting your home up for sale? It's a good time to learn about the different types of listing agreements.

-The most common listing agreement choices are open listing, exclusive agency listing, and an exclusive right-to-sell listing.
+The most common listing agreement choices are open listing, exclusive agency listing, and exclusive right-to-sell listing.
 Here are the major differences between them.

-An open listing lets owners sell their homes by themselves.
-It is a non-exclusive agreement, meaning the owner may execute open listings with more than one real estate broker.
-They then pay only the broker who brings a buyer with an offer the owner accepts.
+An open listing lets you sell your home by yourself.
+It is a non-exclusive agreement.
+This means that you may place open listings with more than one real estate broker.
+You then pay only the broker who brings a buyer with an offer that you are willing to accept.

-The one major advantage to an open listing is the owner will probably pay only a selling broker's commission, which is about one-half of typical fees.
-This is because the owner is not represented, so does not need to pay a seller agent.
+The one major advantage to an open listing is you will likely pay only a selling broker's commission.
+This is about half of the typical fees.

-If the owner finds the buyer themselves, the owner will not owe anyone a commission.
-Closing costs will need to be addressed, and real estate lawyer fees.
+If you find the buyer yourself, you will not owe anyone a commission.
+You will still need to pay closing costs and real estate lawyer fees.
 But you will not be on the hook for an agent's payment.

 Since real estate agents rely on commissions, open listings are not popular with many full-service real estate brokers.